Country is in turmoil but we have overcome crisis before too, says Gavaskar

 "The country is in turmoil.
 Some of our youngsters are out on the street when they should be in their classrooms.
 Some of them are ending up in hospitals for being out on the streets," were Gavaskar's introductory remarks while delivering the 26th Annual Lal Bahadur Shastri Memorial Lecture.
 The iconic opener Gavaskar believes in the idea of India which will enable the citizens to pull through this hour of crisis.

-"The majority of them are in classrooms trying to forge their career and build to take India forward.
+"The majority of them are still in classrooms trying to forge their career and to build and take India forward.
 We as a nation can go higher only when we are all together.
-When each one of us has to be simply Indian.
+When each one of us has to be simply Indian, first and foremost.
 That is what the game taught us.
-"We win when we pull together.
-India has overcome many crisis in the past.
-It will overcome this as well and emerge a stronger nation.
+"We win when we pull together as one.
+India has overcome many crisis in the past and it will overcome this as well and emerge a stronger nation.
 We as a nation can go higher only if we are all together," he said.

+He also cited the example of 1965 war against Pakistan.
+"Our minds go back to one such major crisis in 1965 when our neighbours invaded and got a fitting reply."

+Later in the programme, Gavaskar urged the students to go back to the classrooms.
+"I will only tell them to go back to the classrooms.
+That is their main duty.
+They have gone to the university to study, so please study," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)